 About The Partners

-Based in the Honors College since 2011, the partnership between Duquesne University and August Wilson House is dedicated to continuing the literary, historical, and artistic legacy of Pittsburgh playwright and poet August Wilson.
-Since its founding, the partnership has engaged in a variety of activities including student-created business plans, communications, events.
+Based in the Honors College since 2011, the partnership between Duquesne University and August Wilson House is dedicated to continuing the literary, historical and artistic legacy of Pittsburgh playwright and poet August Wilson.
+Since its founding, the partnership has engaged in a variety of activities including student-created business plans, communications and events.